jamesturk/DataForGood-chicago/README.md

 The downloaded subgroup data will look like this:
 ![image](https://github.com/uchicago-capp-30320/DataForGood-chicago/assets/111541644/635525ce-39d8-4e94-aab4-bed14660d23e)

+#### AI Generated Memo

-The generated memo will be at the bottom of the page.
+The generated memo is powered by OpenAI's ChatGPT 3.5 Turbo model.
+If you selected "Yes" in the data form, the generated memo will be at the bottom of the page.

 To download an editable file of the memo, click the "Download Memo" button.